DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Also determines whether a person can read or write to a higher or lower level of confidentiality
 - 🔴**Access Control Matrix**:
     - An access control matrix assembles ACLs from multiple objects into a single table.
+         - Access control list is a list of individual users who may access the file.
+An ACL is a list of permissions attached to an object (such as a file, directory, or network resource) that specifies which users or systems are granted access and what kind of access they are permitted.
+Access Control List  consists of multiple access control entries.
+         - Access Control Entry: An ACE is a single entry within an ACL that defines the access rights for a specific user or group on a particular resource.
+Each ACE in an ACL specifies the permissions granted to a single user or group.
+It essentially defines a rule for access control in the context of the larger ACL.
+     - 📝ACL: Refers to the entire list of access control rules for a particular resource. 📝ACE: Refers to a single entry within that list, specifying permissions for one user or group.
     - The rows of that table are the ACEs of a subject across those objects, thus a capabilities list.
 - 🔴**Capability Tables**:
     - They are different from ACLs in that a capability table is focused on subjects (such as users, groups, or roles).
     - For example, a capability table created for the accounting role will include a list of all objects that the accounting role can access as well as the specific privileges assigned to the accounting role for these objects.
-In con- trast, ACLs are focused on objects.
+In contrast, ACLs are focused on objects.
+- **Multistate systems** are certified to handle data from different security classifications simultaneously by implementing protection mechanisms that segregate data appropriately.

 [3.3](#3.3) Select controls based upon systems security requirements (OSG-9 Chpt 8)